fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/New-AzureStorageContainerSASToken.md

 # New-AzureStorageContainerSASToken

 ## SYNOPSIS
-Generates an SAS token for an azure_2 storage container.
+Generates an SAS token for an Azure storage container.

 ## SYNTAX